radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

         ```bash
         rad resource-type add -rp Applications --template-kind yaml -e myenv -v v1
         ```

         Radius complies the schema and registers the custom resource type Plaid in UCP

-        Question : Will we continue to accept new types like postgreSQL to `Applications` namespace
+ We will cover the open sourcing and contributing types like postgreSQL to `Applications` namespace in a separate document.

 #### Iterating and testing the application platform